Lemon

 Harvesting

-• Tree start fruiting after the fourth year of planting.
+• The tree starts bearing fruits after the fourth year of planting.

-• Harvesting is done in South India from May to September and in Eastern India (Assam) it is from June to September.
+• Harvesting is done from May to September in South India and from June to September in Eastern India (Assam).

 • In North India – December to January.